greg-raven/hdc/_posts/2021-05-19-bicyclist-seriously-injured-by-hit-and-run-driver-in-victorville.md

 It happened at about 9:48 am, on Tuesday, May 18, 2021, in the area of Seventh Street and Tatum Road.

-Sheriff’s spokeswoman Mara Rodriguez said the male victim rode his bicycle across 7th Street, outside of a crosswalk, and was struck by a southbound car.
+Sheriff's spokeswoman Mara Rodriguez said the male victim rode his bicycle across 7th Street, outside of a crosswalk, and was struck by a southbound car.

 The female driver of the car involved stopped briefly before leaving the scene with the victim still lying in the roadway.